HenrikBengtsson/matrixStats/revdep/problems.md

     session will be unable to start.

     Probably some imports need to be declared in the NAMESPACE file.
     ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Package in Depends field not imported from: 'grid' These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
-    Unexported objects imported by ':::' calls:
-      'Gviz:::.getBMFeatureMap' 'doParallel:::.options'
-      'grDevices:::.smoothScatterCalcDensity'
-      'minfi:::.default.450k.annotation' 'minfi:::.extractFromRGSet450k'
-      'minfi:::.normalizeFunnorm450k'
-      See the note in ?`:::` about the use of this operator.
-    ```

 *   checking R code for possible problems ...
 NOTE